MultiCrafter: High-Fidelity Multi-Subject Generation via Disentangled Attention and Identity-Aware Preference Alignment: Abstract

 \section{Abstract}

 Multi-subject image generation aims to synthesize user-provided subjects in a single image while preserving subject fidelity, ensuring prompt consistency, and aligning with human aesthetic preferences.
-However, existing methods, particularly those built on the In-Context-Learning paradigm, are limited by their reliance on simple reconstruction-based objectives, leading to both severe attribute leakage that compromises subject fidelity and failing to align with nuanced human preferences.
-To address this, we propose MultiCrafter, a framework that ensures high-fidelity, preference-aligned generation.
-First, we find that the root cause of attribute leakage is a significant entanglement of attention between different subjects during the generation process.
-Therefore, we introduce explicit positional supervision to explicitly separate attention regions for each subject, effectively mitigating attribute leakage.
-To enable the model to accurately plan the attention region of different subjects in diverse scenarios, we employ a Mixture-of-Experts architecture to enhance the model's capacity, allowing different experts to focus on different scenarios.
-Finally, we design a novel online reinforcement learning framework to align the model with human preferences, featuring a scoring mechanism to accurately assess multi-subject fidelity and a more stable training strategy tailored for the MoE architecture.
-Experiments validate that our framework significantly improves subject fidelity while aligning with human preferences better.
+Existing In-Context-Learning based methods are limited by their highly coupled training paradigm.
+These methods attempt to achieve both high subject fidelity and multi-dimensional human preference alignment within a single training stage, relying on a single, indirect reconstruction loss, which is difficult to simultaneously satisfy both these goals.
+To address this, we propose MultiCrafter, a framework that decouples this task into two distinct training stages.
+First, in a pre-training stage, we introduce an explicit positional supervision mechanism that effectively resolves attention bleeding and drastically enhances subject fidelity.
+Second, in a post-training stage, we propose Identity-Preserving Preference Optimization, a novel online reinforcement learning framework.
+We feature a scoring mechanism to accurately assess multi-subject fidelity based on the Hungarian matching algorithm, which allows the model to optimize for aesthetics and prompt alignment while ensuring subject fidelity achieved in the first stage.
+Experiments validate that our decoupling framework significantly improves subject fidelity while aligning with human preferences better.